wtraylor/modular_megafauna_model/docs/model.md

 > animals is largely, but not entirely, due to variation in the proportion of
 > fat.

-So the user-defined live body mass of simulated herbivores is the sum of blood, gut contents (ingesta), structural (fat-free) mass and deposited body fat.
-It is very important to realize that the body fat that the model works with is pure lipids.
-This total lipid content of animal tissue is also known as ether extract, free lipid content, or crude fat (Hyvönen, 1996
-\cite hyvonen1996approach).
-This is different from the mass of suet and organ fat because the fat tissue also contains water.

 When defining the fractional body fat parameter for an herbivore, you should not rely on measurements of weight loss of starving or fattening animals.
 In such data it is difficult to disentangle the contributions of changing fat